 What safety measures will you take for dining services?

 In partnership with our food provider, Sodexo, Loyola will continue to enact proven precautions and safety practices, combined with transparent and ongoing communication, to offer healthy, safe, and delicious dining options on campus.
 The campus dining team is taking every precaution to deliver safe, high-quality food in a carefully controlled environment, including requiring personal protective equipment, frequent hand washing, and illness protocol.
-We will have expanded options for carryout orders and use touchless technology for transactions.
 We will continue to follow all state and local government guidelines.